LakshmiLalchandani/portfolio/README.md

 Diss1Social.py - this is a python script written for PsychoPy 2.
 I wrote this program for an experiment that included 3 conditions, embedded movie stimuli, and recorded both response times and key press values.

-ExampleDeliverableScript.R - This is an R script that was written for a client to use over again.
+ExampleDeliverableScript.R - this is an R script that was written for a client to use over again.
 The client had little knowledge of R and was able to replicate the analyses and figures that I had conducted on the next iterateration of data.
 The script is heavily commented to ensure the client was successful.

+Lalchandani Dissertation.pdf - this is exactly what it seems to be, my final dissertation.
+It can also be found at https://scholar.colorado.edu/concern/graduate_thesis_or_dissertations/s4655g713.
+I have included my dissertation to highlight my writing acumen and my ability to take complex methods and analyses and convey them clearly and fairly simply.